 Please consider sponsoring a scholar for their years of participation in these important meetings.

 You will have the opportunity to meet your scholar and follow their careers as well as receive recognition of your sponsorship in the newsletter, website and other publications alongside your scholar.

-Each year four new scholars are selected to attend the Retreat, a four-year program.
+Each year new scholars are selected to attend the Retreat, a four-year program.
 Your pledge of $1,000 each year (totaling $4,000) will directly support a Scholar’s participation at the Retreat.
 An individual scholar will be identified with your pledge.
 You will be invited to the Kick-Off Dinner with the scientists and receive (2) tickets to the Blue Jean Ball each year you sponsor.
 This is your chance to participate in cancer research!